arturadib/agility/README.md

 http://agilityjs.com

 Agility is an MVC library for browser-side Javascript that lets you write **maintainable** code without compromising on **development speed**.
-It's [write less, do more](http://www.jquery.com) with maintainability, if you will.
+It's [write less, do more](http://www.jquery.com) with maintainability.

 Features include: